-Operating Expenses fund numerous information technology related contracts for the Department.
-Other costs paid for by this line item include telecommunications, general office supplies, and printing costs.
+Operating Expenses funds numerous information technology related contracts for the Department.
+Other costs paid by this line item include telecommunications, general office supplies, and printing costs.
 Legislation does impact funding for the Information Technology Division's operating expenses, most notably income tax check off bills.
 Income tax checks off bills contain one-time operating expenses based on the number of hours required for programming changes.

-(B) COLORADO STATE TITLING AND REGISTRATION SYSTEM (CSTARS)
+(B) DMV IT SYSTEM (DRIVES) SUPPORT

-(B) CSTARS, PERSONAL SERVICES
+(B) DRIVES, PERSONAL SERVICES

 Until FY 2010-11, this funding paid for CSTARS's information technology staff, their benefits, and contract services.
-In FY 2010-11, a decision item was approved to consolidate information technology staff statewide and move the majority of the spending authority that was appropriated in this line item to the Executive Director's Office long bill group (now payments to OIT).
-As a result, since FY 2010-11 the appropriation in this line item supports only contract services.
+In FY 2010-11, a decision item was approved to consolidate information technology staff statewide and move the majority of the spending authority that was appropriated in this line item to the Executive Director's Office long bill group (now Payments to OIT).
+As a result, since FY 2010-11, the appropriation in this line item supports only contract services.
 It is based on a continuation level of funding.

-(B) CSTARS, OPERATING EXPENSES
+(B) DRIVES, OPERATING EXPENSES

-Operating expenses fund numerous information technology related contracts for the Department as they relate specifically to CSTARS.
-Other costs paid for by this line item include telecommunications, general office supplies, and printing costs.
+Operating Expenses funds numerous information technology related contracts for the Department as they relate specifically to DRIVES (previously CSTARS).
+Other costs paid by this line item include telecommunications, general office supplies, and printing costs.